-ASSISTANCE TO CHRISTIAN MINORITIES AT RISK IN THE MIDDLE EAST - The Assembly has consistently sounded the alarm on this issue long before it garnered world attention for the crisis that it is today.
-In fact, I testified before the U.S. Helsinki Commission on this very issue in 2005.
-The Assembly remains deeply concerned about the ongoing unrest and violence in Syria and throughout the region, and its impact on minority populations caught in the middle, fleeing for their lives, and seeking refuge in new lands.
-We applaud the Near East Foundation (NEF) - the successor to the congressionally chartered Near East Relief organization, which helped save tens of thousands orphaned by the Armenian Genocide - for its important work today in helping resettle those fleeing from persecution and war.
+ASSISTANCE TO MINORITIES AT RISK IN THE MIDDLE EAST - The Assembly has consistently sounded the alarm on this issue long before it garnered world attention for the crisis that it is today.
+In fact, the Assembly's Co-Chair Van Krikorian testified before the U.S. Helsinki Commission on this very issue in 2005.
+The Assembly remains deeply concerned about the ongoing violence in Syria and across the region, and its impact on minority populations caught in the middle, fleeing for their lives, and seeking refuge in new lands.
+We applaud the Near East Foundation (NEF) - the successor to the congressionally chartered Near East Relief organization, which helped save tens of thousands orphaned by the Armenian Genocide - for its important work today in helping to resettle those fleeing from persecution and war.
 The NEF's work represents America at its best, and its programs in Jordan and Lebanon should be expanded with U.S. assistance to include Armenia, which, according to The Economist, has taken on the third largest number of refugees in Europe as a proportion of its population.
-"As a host country, Armenia has been absolutely exemplary in terms of the ratio of welcomed Syrian-Armenian refugees to the number of native inhabitants," according to the UNHCR Representative in Armenia.
-Armenia hosts six Syrian refugees per 1,000 nationals - a ratio much higher than many European countries or the United States, especially noteworthy given the country's economic circumstance.
+"As a host country, Armenia has been exemplary in terms of the ratio of welcomed Syrian-Armenian refugees to the number of native inhabitants," according to the UNHCR Representative in Armenia.
+Armenia hosts six Syrian refugees per 1,000 nationals - a ratio much higher than many European countries or the United States, and especially noteworthy given the country's economic circumstances.
 The Assembly strongly believes that Christian and other minority communities must be afforded protection and safeguarded wherever they happen to reside.
-Armenians, having been targeted for annihilation in the twentieth century, are deeply troubled that some 100 years later descendants of genocide survivors in Iraq and Syria are facing similar genocidal atrocities today.
+Armenians, having been targeted for annihilation in the twentieth century, are deeply troubled that some hundred years later descendants of genocide survivors in Iraq and Syria are facing similar mass atrocities today.
 Armenian de-miners and medics, serving in Syria with Russian forces to provide much-needed assistance to all Syrians, are to be commended.
-In the case of the Kurds, who have been assisting our forces in defeating ISIS in Syria, they should be guaranteed American protection and not left exposed to Turkish threats.
+In the case of the Kurds, who have been assisting U.S. forces in defeating ISIS in Syria, what Turkey did last year was outrageous, truly reprehensible, and we condemn it in the strongest terms.

-U.S. MILITARY ASSISTANCE - Given Armenia's ongoing support to America before and after 9-11, and including Armenia's participation in peacekeeping operations in Afghanistan, Iraq, Kosovo, Lebanon, and Mali, the Assembly supports \$10 million in military assistance to Armenia.
-Such assistance not only further strengthens Armenia's NATO Partnership for Peace (PFP) activities, but also supports NATO interoperability and modernization of Armenia's Peacekeeping Brigade.
+U.S. MILITARY ASSISTANCE - Given Armenia's ongoing support to America before and after 9-11, including Armenia's participation in peacekeeping operations in Afghanistan, Iraq, Kosovo, Lebanon and Mali, the Assembly supports not less than \$10 million in military assistance to Armenia for FMF and IMET.
+Such assistance not only further strengthens Armenia's NATO Partnership for Peace activities, but also supports NATO interoperability and modernization of Armenia's Peacekeeping Brigade.
+NATO Secretary General Jens Stoltenberg welcomed the partnership between the Alliance and Yerevan during a meeting at the UN General Assembly and thanked Prime Minister Pashinyan for Armenia's strong contributions to NATO's training mission in Afghanistan and peacekeeping mission in Kosovo.